 Buttermilk Pecan Pie

-I would guess that the vast majority of pecan pies made during this season are made with Karo syrup, but it doesn't have to be that way.
-You can use brown sugar like in this Imperial Sugar recipe, or cane syrup like in this Steen's recipe, but I like to make it *really* different and use buttermilk.
+I would guess that the vast majority of pecan pies made during this season are made with Karo syrup, but it doesn’t have to be that way.
+You can use brown sugar like and no syrup in this Imperial Sugar recipe, or cane syrup like in this Steen’s recipe, but I like to make it *really* different and use buttermilk.

 Well, the base is buttermilk and it's sweetened with regular white granulated sugar.
 I promise, though, even if you don't like buttermilk you would never realize that it's an ingredient.
 If you're thinking to yourself that this is just chess pie with pecans...you're right!